Null logo

 • Keep transport clean.
 Strip malformed markup, control characters, or corrupted payload content that could affect surrounding infrastructure.

-Schema Stability & Governance Guarantees
+Schema Stability & Verification Guarantees

 Stable response shape

-Fixed governance fields
+Fixed record fields

 Cryptographic integrity